rdsensitivity: Sensitivity analysis for RD designs under local randomization

 tlist

-the list of values of the treatment effect under the null to be evaluated.
-By default the program employs ten evenly spaced points within the asymptotic confidence interval for a constant treatment effect in the smallest window to be used.
+the list of treatment-effect values under the null to be evaluated.
+By default the program uses ten evenly spaced points within the asymptotic confidence interval for a constant treatment effect in the smallest window to be used.

 statistic

-the statistic to be used in the balance tests.
-Allowed options are diffmeans (difference in means statistic), ksmirnov (Kolmogorov-Smirnov statistic) and ranksum (Wilcoxon-Mann-Whitney standardized statistic).
+the randomization test statistic to be used.
+Allowed options are diffmeans (difference in means statistic), ksmirnov (Kolmogorov-Smirnov statistic), and ranksum (Wilcoxon-Mann-Whitney standardized statistic).
 Default option is diffmeans.
 The statistic ttest is equivalent to diffmeans and included for backward compatibility.

 p

-the order of the polynomial for outcome adjustment model.
+the order of the polynomial for the outcome adjustment model.
 Default is 0.

 evalat